-In real terms, it means that we provide foster carers with a genuine understanding of the young person's experience, not just words in a referral and challenging behaviours.
-The team (foster carers, SSW, mentor, child's social worker) reflect on the young person experiences before entering care, and we try to understand the impact and the hurt of this experience.
-We expect that foster carers care will provide warmth and safety and will journey with the young person while they test boundaries, revisit trauma, and challenge us to prove we care.
+In real terms, we provide foster carers with a genuine understanding of the young person's experience, not just words in a referral and challenging behaviour.
+The team (foster carers, SSW, mentor, and child's social worker) reflect on the young person's experiences before entering care, and we try to understand the impact and the hurt of this experience.
+We expect that foster carers' care will provide warmth and safety and will journey with the young person while they test boundaries, revisit trauma, and challenge us to prove we care.

-The task of the foster carer is to build trust and use PACE (Playfulness, Acceptance, Curiosity and Empathy) in our response, as most of this work takes place in their home and family.
+The task of the foster carer is to build trust, security, and safety through an attitude of PACE (Playfulness, Acceptance, Curiosity and Empathy) in their response, as most of this work takes place in their home and family.
 The foster carer will be supported via our therapeutic team to address some of the issues impacting the young person and their household.

-We offer the young person therapeutic mentoring sessions, which is often targeted around specific areas, i.e. problem-solving, keeping themself safe, managing anger, getting involved in groups or clubs.
-The young person can also access more structured therapeutic intervention to help them process trauma via our therapeutic child consultant.
-This work involves supporting the children as well as supporting foster families who live with the traumatised child.
+We offer young people therapeutic mentoring sessions which may explore specific areas, i.e., problem-solving, keeping themselves safe, regulating their emotions, conflict management and getting involved in groups or clubs.
+The young person can also access more structured therapeutic intervention to help them process trauma through one of agency's internal the commissioned therapists.
+This work involves supporting the children and foster families who live with the child.